SPANAKOPITA

 - Chop kidney into 2cm cubes.
 Combine kidney, steak, onions, soy sauce and beef stock in a large saucepan.
 Bring to boil then reduce heat and simmer, covered, for about 2 hours, or until meat is tender.

 - Combine plain flour and water.
 Stir into beef mixture then stir over medium-high heat for about 3 minutes until mixture boils and thickens.
-Stir in parsley then simmer, uncovered, for a further three minutes.
-Allow to cool.
+Stir in parsley and season with salt and pepper.
+Simmer, uncovered, for a further three minutes.
+Allow to cool slightly.

-- Preheat oven to 175 degrees.
+- Preheat oven to 175°C (155 fan forced).
 Spoon beef mixture into a lightly greased 6 cup capacity pie dish.

 - Cut thin strips of pastry and place around edge of pie dish then brush with water.
 Cut pastry sheets to fit top of pie (enough to cover strips around edges).
 Cut 1cm nicks through both layers of pastry around the rim of the dish, pressing edges to seal.
 Cut two small slits in the pastry.
 Decorate with pastry trimmings if desired.

 - Brush pastry with beaten egg yolk.
-Bake for about 30 minutes or until pastry is puffed and golden and filling is heated through.
-Serve and enjoy.
+Bake for about 30 minutes or until pastry is puffed and golden and pie filling is heated through.

-This is a great little crowd pleaser and a twist on an Aussie favourite.
-Here is a link to the recipe www.taste.com.au/recipes/8361/meat+pies+with+potato+mushy+peas
+This is a great little crowd pleaser and a delicious twist on an Aussie favourite

 Makes 12